Agency dedicates resources exclusively towards monitoring competition in the tech industry and taking enforcement actions when warranted

 Note: The FTC hosted a conference call for media with Bureau of Competition Director Bruce Hoffman:

 Call-in: (800) 288-8961, confirmation number 464702

-Call-in lines, which are for media only, will open 15 minutes prior to the start of the call.
-Bruce Hoffman will be available to take questions about the FTC Technology Task Force.
+Call-in lines, which were for media only, opened 15 minutes prior to the start of the call.
+Bruce Hoffman took questions about the FTC Technology Task Force.

 The Federal Trade Commission’s Bureau of Competition announced the creation of a task force dedicated to monitoring competition in U.S. technology markets, investigating any potential anticompetitive conduct in those markets, and taking enforcement actions when warranted.

 To create the Technology Task Force, the Bureau of Competition will draw upon existing staff and expertise to enhance the Bureau’s focus on technology-related sectors of the economy, including markets in which online platforms compete.
 The creation of this task force is modeled on the FTC’s successful Merger Litigation Task Force, launched in 2002 by then-Bureau of Competition Director Joe Simons.
 The 2002 task force reinvigorated the Commission’s hospital merger review program, and also sharpened the agency’s focus on merger enforcement in retail industries, particularly regarding matters involving food, beverages, and supermarkets.

 “The role of technology in the economy and in our lives grows more important every day,” said FTC Chairman Joe Simons.
 “As I’ve noted in the past, it makes sense for us to closely examine technology markets to ensure consumers benefit from free and fair competition.
 Our ongoing Hearings on Competition and Consumer Protection in the 21st Century are a crucial step to deepen our understanding of these markets and potential competitive issues.
 The Technology Task Force is the next step in that effort.”